varapp/varapp-docs/docs/src/deployment.rst

 Copy that archive into a destination folder that can be read by Apache, typically some ``htdocs/`` or ``/var/www/html/``, and extract.
 The destination folder is the one indicated by ``DocumentRoot`` in the Apache configuration.

+Depending on your Apache config, you may need to edit ``environment.js``